Live Music and DJs

 Clarence was born into blues and you will agree that he has been appropriately sanctioned; Clarence “The Bluesman” Turner.

-Listen to “Fame & Fortune”
+Listen to “Fame & Fortune.”